 - Freeze for up to a month.

 - To Heat: Remove each sandwich from the wax paper but leave it loosely in the paper towel.
-Microwave for 1.5 minutes, flip, and then another 1.5 minutes.
-Let it stand for one.
-Remove the paper towel, eat, and enjoy!
+Microwave for 40 second increments, flipping in between, until warmed and heated through.

 Notes